 NewSQL (Wikipedia)

-A compact historical overview of NewSQL as SQL/ACID plus horizontal scale evolution.
+A compact historical overview of NewSQL as an attempt to combine SQL, ACID, and horizontal scale.

 TiDB docs